fernandesleticia/go-agenda/README.md

 # Go Agenda
->A Application that provides a way to keep track of your life
+>An Application that provides a way to keep track of your life

 ## Technologies
 The project was developed using Golang,